Instead of the well-known phrase ‘think globally, act locally’, Jane Goodall urges youths to reverse that and first take action locally.

 “The question I usually ask in response is, why isn't everyone involved [in conservation]?
 We are so intertwined and connected with the biodiversity around us.
 It should be a part of our daily lives, regardless of what we study or how we live,” he said.

-Kwok said that youths are powerful changemakers, but are often restricted by their own self-doubt.
-“My advice is to never doubt your ability to have impact, especially within the communities around you,” he said.
+In response, Tan Shi Zhou, president of Earthlink Nanyang Technological University (NTU) said that youths are powerful changemakers, but are often restricted by their own self-doubt.
+“My advice is to never doubt your ability to have impact, especially within the communities around you,” Tan said.

 Raha Islam, Roots & Shoots Club Leader at Chang Jung Christian University in Taiwan, said that there was a need for young people to appreciate the value of resources and learn to live with less.
 “To conserve, you don't have to be poor, it [conservation] should be a lifestyle — not only when you don't have [money or resources], but also when you have.”